sighadany/HackerTracker/README.md

 3. Run the project:

-    Click "run" in eclipse in the MainPage.java java
+    Click "run" in eclipse in the MainPage.java

 <br>